The Frost School

 The Oakmont Programs serve children and adolescents with pervasive developmental disorders

-Students may be referred to the Oakmont Programs by their public school systems' special education placement offices when behavioral problems are preventing academic progress in their regular academic settings.
+Students may be referred to this program by their public school system's special education placement offices when behavioral problems are preventing academic progress in their regular academic settings.
 Classes are small and students receive instruction based on the Maryland State Curriculum (MSC) and their IEP.

 The Oakmont Primary Program

-The Oakmont Primary Program serves students ages six to 15 with autism spectrum disorder and other related disorders.
-Individualized behavior and academic plans are formulated by a team of certified teachers, a licensed psychologist, behavioral support staff, licensed speech and language pathologists, occupational therapists, educational assistants, and 1:1 assistants.
-Students are taught in highly-structured, self-contained classrooms utilizing a variety of strategies, including:
+The Oakmont Primary Program, led by Brittany Beal, serves students age five-15 with autism spectrum disorder and other related disorders.
+Students are taught in highly structured, self-contained classrooms utilizing a variety of strategies including: discrete trial, direct instruction, play based instruction, motor skill development, sensory integration strategies, natural aided language stimulation, community based instruction, and positive behavioral support.
+Individualized behavior and academic plans are formulated by a team of certified teachers, licensed psychologist, behavioral support staff, licensed speech and language pathologists, occupational therapists, educational assistants, and 1:1 assistants.

 The Oakmont Secondary Program